Cheyne Walk: History

 Cheyne Walk takes its name from William Cheyne, Viscount Newhaven who owned the manor of Chelsea until 1712.
 Most of the houses were built in the early 18th century.
 Before the construction in the 19th century of the busy Chelsea Embankment, which now runs in front of it, the houses fronted the River Thames.
 The most prominent building is Carlyle Mansions.

+Prior to the 18th century construction, Cheyne Walk was the site of Chelsea Manor, built by Henry VIII in the 1530s.
 Chelsea Old Church dates from 1157 and Crosby Hall is a reconstructed medieval merchant's house relocated from the City of London in 1910.